-While I’m putting this in the Errors category, this isn’t technically an error; it’s a replacement.
-However, this isn’t a typical replacement card commonly procured via an attempt to replace a damaged card.
-This was an actual pack-issued replacement.
-The replacement process happened during the manufacturing and development phase of production.
-The foil text color on typical 1998 Flair Showcase Legacy Collection parallels is blue (shown on the left).
-In contrast, the foil color on typical 1998 Flair Showcase Masterpiece parallels is purple (shown on the right).
+The foil text color on standard 1998 Flair Showcase Legacy Collection parallels is blue (shown on the left).
+In contrast, the foil color on standard 1998 Flair Showcase Masterpiece parallels is purple (shown on the right).
 The example of the Roberto Alomar 1998 Flair Showcase Row 1 Legacy Collection shown on the right has a combination of blue and purple foil text color.
 The Legacy Collection logo is printed in standard blue foil text while Alomar and the Flair Showcase logo is printed in purple foil text.
+While some might qualify this as an error, it’s actually a replacement.
+However, this isn’t a typical replacement card issued to replace a damaged card.
+This replacement was pack-issued.

 A few sheets of 1998 Flair Showcase Legacy Collection parallels were backdoored i.e., stolen from the vendor (Fleer/SkyBox).
 As a result, a run of Row 0 parallels have surfaced featuring no name script above the stats and the serial number printed below the stats.
 Since the cards, themselves, are authentic but were stamped after they were stolen, these are considered ‘aftermarket’ examples but are often marketed as promos on the secondary market.

 Because those sheets were missing from the total required to print the the full run of Legacy Collections, Flair used the remaining Masterpiece sheets and stamped them with the Legacy Collection logos and respective serial numbers.
 These are quite a bit rarer than the standard issued full blue foil text Legacy Collection examples.
 The Alomar shown above is the first one I’ve ever seen on the open market but there’s believed to be between 6 and 7 examples of each card in the Row 1 set that feature the combo-color foil text.

 Comparing Pack-Issued and Aftermarket Examples: